aa.net.uk Broadband - Broadband you can work with

 This is not formal legal advice.
 The choice you make affects the way we act in certain cases.
 We rely on you to make the choice, and you can change your selection any time.
 If you make the wrong choice and we get fined as a result, we expect you to cover our fine.

-If you are a subscriber then the Digital Economy Act means we will have to pass on copyright infringement reports we get about your IP addresses; count those reports; include you (anonymously) in lists we have to send; and maybe take measures to block or restrict your internet service.
-If you are a communications provider or service provider we do not have to do any of those things as they only apply to subscribers.
+If you are a subscriber then the Communications Act (as modified by the Digital Economy Act) means we will have to pass on copyright infringement reports we get about your IP addresses; count those reports; include you (anonymously) in lists we have to send; and maybe take measures to block or restrict your Internet service.
+However, if you receive service as a communications provider you are not a subscriber and we can ignore notices relating to your IP addresses as invalid.
+Indeed, we may be obliged not to send noticed to you in such cases as that would be harrassment as well as possibly fraudulantly charging the copyright owner for handling notices that are not in fact valid notices.

-If you are a service provider you may have to take some actions if you get copyright infringement notices, passing them on to your subscribers.
+If you are an Internet service provider you may have to take some actions if you get copyright infringement notices, passing them on to your subscribers.
 However, if we get such notices about your IP addresses we do not have to pass them on to you, or tell the copyright owner who you are, or any contact details for you (unless they have a court order).
+In fact we must protect your details under the Data Protection Act.

 FAQ